Guillamon/VBA/README.md

 # VBA
-VBA macros created to help out with some daily tasks
+VBA macros for Excel created to help out with some daily tasks